How Much Does Interior Door Installation Cost? [2024 Data]

 Approximately 50% of your total door installation cost will go toward labor, with the other half going toward the replacement door and other materials.
 Removing an existing door and installing a new one should take a professional two to three hours, which will total around $350.

-Your labor charges can climb to $1,500 or more if you need your wall opening adjusted or if you want add-ons, like custom trim and glass installation.
+The labor cost to install an interior door can climb to $1,500 or more if you need your wall opening adjusted or if you want add-ons, like custom trim and glass installation.

 Interior Door Installation Cost by Style

 The primary factor determining the material cost associated with having an interior door installed is the door style.
-For example, installing a high-end pocket door will cost more than a single or double bifold door because the materials cost more, and the process involves much more labor.
+For example, installing a high-end pocket door will cost more than a single or double bifold door because the materials cost more and the process involves more labor.

 Door StyleAverage Installation Cost